Self Acceptance: The Key to Happiness

 If acceptance feels so good and is so good for you, then why don’t we accept ourselves?
 The answer is motivation.
 We use our lack of acceptance (punishment - cause it feels bad) as motivation to get us to do, not do, be, and not be what we think we should.
 Many people believe that if they accepted themselves as they are, they wouldn’t change or that they wouldn’t work on becoming more of who they want to be.
-Typically, we judgeourselves unfavorably with the hope it will motivate us to change.
+Typically, we judge ourselves unfavorably with the hope it will motivate us to change.
 We hope if we feel bad enough about ourselves, that maybe that will motivate us to change, this is the old way.
 Does this work?
-Sometimes, but only short term.
-Most times all it does is cause us to feel bad which saps the energy you might have used to make changes.
+Sometimes, but only short-term.
+Most times all it does is cause us to feel bad which saps the energy we might have used to make changes.
 It can be a vicious cycle.
 It works exactly counter to what you wanted to do.
 “Acceptance allows change.
 The 'acceptance mode' includes everything, even your judgments.
 It allows me to be okay now, even before I reach my goals.”
-In fact, when you begin to accept yourself the way you are right now, you begin a new life with new possibilities that did not exist before because you were so caught up in the struggle against reality that was all you could do.
+In fact, when you begin to accept yourself the way you are right now, you begin a new life with new possibilities that did not exist before because you were so caught up in the struggle against the reality that was all you could do.
 So if it doesn’t work, why do we keep doing it?
 Because we hope it will work or are you practicing insanity, which is doing the same thing over and over again expecting different results.
 And if you don’t know any other way to change, what options do you have?
-We’ve been trained to believe that in order to change; we need to first feel bad about it or be sick and tired of it.
-That if we’re accepting and loving of that particular quality, that we won’t do anything to change the situation, which is not true!
+We’ve been trained to believe that to change; we need to first feel bad about it or be sick and tired of it.
+What if we’re accepting and loving of that particular quality, that we won’t do anything to change the situation, which is not true!
 You don’t have to be unhappy with yourself to know and actively change those things you’d like to change about yourself.
 Acceptance is actually the very first step in the process of change.
-Think of self acceptance like being okay with where you live now.
+Think of self-acceptance like being okay with where you live now.
 You may want a bigger house one day.
 You may dream about that new home.
-But there ARE advantages to living in a smaller home if you only took the time to think about it and examine the pro’s, you will be satisfied or comfortable and relaxed with your current situation. .
+But there ARE advantages to living in a smaller home if you only took the time to think about it and examine the pros, you will be satisfied or comfortable and relaxed with your current situation...

 - Know yourself and your beliefs